 - The plaintiff suffered an injury or died as a result

 In the case of a pedestrian accident, there may be instances where the driver of the motor vehicle is not entirely at fault.
-There could be extenuating circumstances that include that the road, sidewalk or parking lot where the accident occurred where improperly maintained and led to the accident.
+There could be extenuating circumstances that include that the road, sidewalk or parking lot where the accident occurred was improperly maintained and led to the accident.
 The pedestrian who was injured or killed may have also contributed to the accident.

 What is Duty of Care?

 In a personal injury case involving a pedestrian fatality or injury, the personal injury attorney will investigate the duty of care exercised by both parties.
 For example, the driver should have been exercising reasonable care by observing the rules of the road and yielding to pedestrians in crosswalks.
-On the other hand, the pedestrian is also responsible for exercising reasonable care by anticipating the consequences if they take an unacceptable risk that could contribute to the cause of their own injury.
+On the other hand, pedestrian is also responsible for exercising reasonable care by anticipating the consequences if they take an unacceptable risk that could contribute to the cause of their own injury.